syncfusion-content/wpf-docs/wpf/DoubleTextBox/Culture-and-Number-Formats.md

 ## Setting the Culture

 The `DoubleTextBox` provides support for globalization by using the [Culture](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~Culture.html) property.
-The `Culture` is used to format the decimal separator and group separator of the `DoubleTextBox` value based on the respective culture.
+The `Culture` property is used to format the decimal separator and group separator of the `DoubleTextBox` value based on the respective culture.

+**US Culture**

+The US culture uses “,” as the `NumberGroupSeparator` and "." as the `NumberDecimalSeparator`.

 {%tabs%}
 {% highlight xaml %}